boswelja/promote-play-beta-action/README.md

 # promote-play-beta-action
-Promote the latest open testing release to production on Google Play
+Promote the latest open testing release from one track to another on Google Play.

 ## Inputs